Ayofase/Predict-Customer-Churn/README.md

      **Personalized Recommendations:** Implementing a personalized content recommendation system for streaming subscribers can enhance engagement and perceived value.
 Target: Increase average streaming service usage per subscriber by 10%.

      **Targeted Retention Offers:** Targeted retention campaigns for at-risk streaming subscribers (e.g., month-to-month contracts, short tenure) with personalized incentives can improve loyalty.
        -Target: Reduce churn among this at-risk group by 25%.

 3. **Optimize the New Streaming Subscriber Experience:**

      **Streamlined Onboarding:** A streamlined and engaging onboarding process with personalized tutorials and proactive support can significantly improve the initial streaming experience.
        -Target: Increase new subscriber satisfaction with the onboarding process by 15%.

      **Incentivize Early Usage:** Time-limited incentives like discounted rates or premium content access during the first few months can encourage continued streaming service usage and habit formation.
        -Target: Increase new streaming subscriber retention by 10% within the first six months.

 4. **Understand Non-Streamer Churn Drivers:** Analyzing non-streamer churn is crucial.

      **Customer Feedback Collection:** Surveys and focus groups can identify the reasons for non-streamer churn, enabling targeted interventions to address their specific needs and concerns.
-Target: Identify the top three drivers of non-streamer churn and implement targeted mitigation strategies.
+       -Target: Identify the top three drivers of non-streamer churn and implement targeted mitigation strategies.

 ## Conclusion